...

 Verona is located on the northern edge of the Po Valley, in the Veneto region, and it is a city of approximately 257.000 inhabitants.
 One of its main symbols is the Verona Arena, an ancient roman amphitheater with an excellent degree of preservation; the entire city was in fact also declared a world heritage site by UNESCO, for its remarkable preservation of buildings from different ages of history.

-The immigration process is different for EU and non-EU citizens.
+The immigration process for relocating to Verona, and more generally to Italy, is different for EU and non-EU citizens.
 You will require a visa to enter the country if you are a non-EU citizen.
 Visas come in a variety of formats, depending on your needs.
 You shall register your presence at Questura di Verona once you enter Italy.

 Instead, if you are an EU citizen, you will simply need your ID or passport to enter the country, but you will also need to obtain the fiscal code.